Updated: Sep 5

 Throughout your sales process, you will probably have pictures, charts, or other materials to show the client.

-Put effort into ensuring that these are presentable, and always in your folder, on your iPad, etc.
+Put in extra effort to ensure that these are presentable, and always in your folder, on your iPad, etc.

 This is particularly important for live demonstrations or charting tools, which some property sites offer.
 For example, some sites offer you a tool that will create instant charts to compare price movements, between projects.